psifrous/Kryptonic/README.md

 Sshhh🤫!
 We have a solution!

 ***Current Opportunity 🚀***<br>
 There are numerous ways to invest in a stock market...
 But!
-Don't you think it's differs from region to region and the maket is quite saturated and common?<br>
+Don't you think it's differs from region to region and the market is quite saturated and common?<br>
 So we came up with **Kryptonic** a unique webApp that lets you compare different cryptocurrencies and suggests a personalised cryptocurrency for a given amount of time, based upon a Machine learning model... and all of it happens real-time!</n><br>

 ## Contributors ✨